Nan Su Yati Soe

 Nan Su Yati Soe (နန်းဆုရတီစိုး; also spelt Nansu Yati Soe, born 18 September 1987) is a Burmese actress, model, singer and TV host who has achieved fame and success as an actress and singer.
 Throughout her successful career, she has acted in over 200 films and released two solo albums.

 Early life and education

 Nansu Yati Soe was born on 18 September 1987 in Yangon, Myanmar.
-She was an ethnic Shan-Burmese descent.
+She is of ethnic Shan-Burmese descent.
 She is the middle daughter of Soe Lin, a businessman and chairman of Echo Trading Co., Ltd, and his wife Tin Tin Win.
 Nansu has an elder brother and a younger brother.
 She attended high school at Basic Education High School No. 1 Dagon.
 She matriculated and joined University of Pharmacy, Yangon.
 And graduated B.A (English) in distance education at University of Distance Education, Yangon in 2017.